indirakalagara/emission-factor-mgmt/readme.md

 - Between example 2 and 3 the `Locations` are same but `Date of Activity` is different.
 - Being the locations are same `DEFRA` Emission factor is applied for both.
 - But versions of the `DEFRA` Emission factor is different because the `Date of Activity` is different.
-- For example 2, `DEFRA-2022` factorset is applied because it is effective from `Jan 2022 - Dec 2022`.
+- For example 2, `DEFRA-2022` factor set is applied because it is effective from `Jan 2022 - Dec 2022`.
-- For example 3, `DEFRA-2023` factorset is applied which is effective from `Jan 2023`.
+- For example 3, `DEFRA-2023` factor set is applied which is effective from `Jan 2023`.
-- You can also look at Total CO2e and Facotor source values from the screenshot.
+- You can also look at Total CO2e and Factor source values from the screenshot.

 ### 5.1.4 Factors publishing dates